wilmoore/macbook/README.md

-# Developer System Setup for Mac OS X
+# Mac OS X setup for developers

 > Prepares a Mac running OS X Mavericks (or higher) for polyglot software development.
 Similar to Boxen, but easier for me to grok (I'm a simple man).